JLESC/jlesc.github.io/_projects/Lossy_checkpoint_restart.md

 An important impact of this work on other disciplines that are using numerical simulation is that they can use lossy compression for checkpoint/restart since we established and verified guidance to fix the compression error that guarantee the quality of the numerical results.

-John Calhoun wrote a Ph.
+Jon Calhoun wrote a Ph.
 D. manuscript and defended a Ph.
 D. dissertation presenting this research/results.

 ## Results for 2017/2018

 The paper submitted to IJHPCA on the results of this research has been accepted for publication.

+## Results for 2019/2020

+Two graduate students of Jon Calhoun (Robert Underwood and Tasmia Reza) spent time at Argonne.
+The results of their internships produced two publications.
+Tasmia's paper is published at DRBSD'19.
+Robert's paper is published at IPDPS'20.

 ## Visits and meetings